wikimatze/vimfiles/README.md

 ### [notes](https://github.com/xolox/vim-notes)
-Perfect and easy note taking
+Perfect and easy note taking.

 - `:Note` ... starts a new note (you can specify the name of the note in the header)
 - `:write or :update` save the notes